artyomb/registry_listener/readme.md

 https://hub.docker.com/r/dtorry/registry_listener

-# Another service like this:
+# Another services like this:
 An overview of various services that enable pull-based deployments, similar to the registry_listener:

 ## shepherd